alon-redis/dataIntegrityPipeTransactionCpp/README.md

 ## short expanation about the execution files in this repo
 1. dataIntegrityPipelinedWithMultiExec.cpp
    * performs X SET/GET commands in pipeline + MULTI/INCR/EXEC sequance in the end of the pipeline
-2. dataIntegrityPipelinedWithINFO.cpp
+2. dataIntegrityPipelinedWithInfo.cpp
    * performs X SET/GET commands in pipeline + INFO sequance in the end of the pipeline
-3. dataIntegrityPipelinedWithBLPOP.cpp
+3. dataIntegrityPipelinedWithBlpop.cpp
+   * performs X SET/GET commands in pipeline + BLPOP/HSET/HGET sequance in the end of the pipeline
+4. dataIntegrityPipelinedWithInfoBlpop.cpp
-   * performs X SET/GET commands in pipeline + BLPOP sequance in the end of the pipeline
+   * performs X SET/GET commands in pipeline + INFO/BLPOP/HSET/HGET sequance in the end of the pipeline

 ## Architectural Overview